nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * list followed by `delete 2` deletes the 2nd person in the address book.
-* find Betsy followed by `delete 1` deletes the 1st person in the results of the find command.
+* find Betsy followed by `delete 1` deletes the 1st person in the results of the find command, which should be Betsy.

 ### Viewing help : `help`